Six Nations Exchange | February 16-21, 2015

-Canadian Roots Exchange is organizing an exchange during reading week (Feb 15-20) in Six Nations of the Grand River.
+Canadian Roots Exchange is organizing an exchange during reading week (Feb 16-21) in Six Nations of the Grand River.
 The group will be comprised of an Indigenous and non-Indigenous youth leader.
 Post-secondary students from all over Toronto and the GTA are invited to apply.
 During the planned exchange, Indigenous and non-Indigenous youth will mutually learn more about the history, culture and current realities in Six Nations.
 Some of the topics of learning include traditional medicines, treaties, residential schools, Iocal business, Indigenous world views and environmental sustainability.
 The program will include some focus on local Indigenous run businesses.
 To be considered you must be available for the entire program as well as participate in 2 to 3 pre-program orientation sessions that will be planned.
 The program will be for 6 days, 5 nights in total.
 The program will be comprised of a equal number of Indigenous and non-Indigenous students.
 This project is largely being sponsored and youth participants who are selected will be asked to contribute a $600 participation fee.
 Youth facing financial barriers who have challenges contributing $600 are still encouraged to apply as there will be some bursaries to assist youth facing financial barriers.
 CRE provides round-trip transport from Toronto, food, lodging and all activities for the program.
 Applications will be viewed as they are being received and offers will commence the week of December 8th until spots are filled.
-Any interested participants should come to the information session planned at 5:30pm on January 13 at the 246 Bloor St West, 7th Floor.
+Any interested participants should submit an online application.
 APPLY HERE!

 Canadian Roots Exchange will be organizing 2 upcoming exchanges in collaboration with the YMCA.
 These are open to youth between the ages of 14-18 years from the communities of Toronto, ON, Ottawa, ON/Gatineau, QC, Saskatoon, SK, and Cawston, B.C.
 The exchanges will place a focus on: